 Research Process

 Dissertation markers expect you to include the explanation of research process in methodology chapter.
-A typical research process comprises the following stages:
+A typical research process consists of the following stages:

 1. Selecting the research area.
+The research process begins with the selection of a research area.
 Your dissertation marker expects you to state that you have selected the research area due to professional and personal interests in the area and this statement must be true.
 Students often underestimate the importance of this first stage in the research process.
 If you find a research area and research problem that is genuinely interesting to you it is for sure that the whole process of writing your dissertation will be much easier.
 Therefore, it is never too early to start thinking about the research area for your dissertation.

 2. Formulating research aim, objectives and research questions or developing hypotheses.
+Once the research area has been identified, you will have to formulate the research aim and objectives and develop research questions or hypotheses.
 The choice between the formulation of research questions and the development of hypotheses depends on your research approach as it is discussed further below in more details.
 Appropriate research aims and objectives or hypotheses usually result from several attempts and revisions.

 Accordingly, you need to mention in your dissertation that you have revised your research aims and objectives or hypotheses during the research process several times to get their final versions.
 It is critically important that you get confirmation from your supervisor regarding your research questions or hypotheses before moving forward with the work.